 It is assumed that men will be three years older than their spouses/civil partners.

 Level of spouses' pensions

-For current pensioners there is limited data held in respect of the spouses' benefits.
 It has been assumed that retired members commuted on average 25% of their pension at retirement.
 Therefore, the spouses' benefit is assumed to be 89% of the member pension in payment at the valuation date.